Madhavbala/Clinical-Trial-AI-Assistant/README.md

 makefile

 GROQ_API_KEY=<your_groq_api_key>
-Configure Database Connection: Provide MySQL connection details in the Streamlit sidebar when running the app.
+Configure Database Connection: When running the app, provide MySQL connection details in the Streamlit sidebar.

 Database Configuration
 The application connects to a MySQL database containing clinical trial data.
 Tables should include fields for trials, participants, treatments, and outcomes as defined in the sample SQL schema.